 Speaking of Lee’s, the Rosemead location was not where I was introduced to the bánh mì chain, but it was, I believe, where I first patronized a Bánh Mì Chè Cali.
 Although my favorite bánh mì place was in San Gabriel (RIP Mr. Baguette), there is a real concentration of them in Rosemead and in a 2008 piece, Jonathan Gold referred to “Rosemead’s bánh mì district,” which as far as I know sadly remains an unofficial designation.

 Most of the admittedly few restaurants I’ve dined at in Rosemead are either Vietnamese or Chinese.
 However, I’ve probably eaten at none more than Di Pilla’s, an institution since 1967.
 It’s the sort of Italian place that people probably describe as “red sauce” or “checkered tablecloth” and authenticity-obsessed foodies probably sneer at condescendingly.
-It’s the sort of place where the decor alone would induce (provided cameras were rolling) Gordon Ramsay to furrow his furrowed brow and say something along curse in exaggerated amazement.
+It’s the sort of place where the decor alone would induce (provided cameras were rolling) Gordon Ramsay to furrow his furrowed brow and express performative amazement with a couple of expletives.
 I quite like it, it goes without saying then.

 Today Rosemead has a majority Asian population — mostly Chinese, Vietnamese, and Hoa.
 Walking through the suburb I only heard Spanish spoken once and the only English I heard came from a couple of women who greeted me with a “hi” and “hello” as we crossed paths.
 Most of Rosemead’s residents are foreign-born, as well, with most having moved here from Vietnam.
 Rosemead is where Hoa immigrant David Tran founded his Huy Fong empire before moving to Irwindale.
 Rosemead is home to Saigon Times, the newspaper which was founded there in 1987.
 When I was researching Little Saigon, in heavily Asian North Orange County, I remember reading that as community members there lobbied for recognition, there was around the same time another group of developers hoping to establish a Little Saigon in the San Gabriel Valley.
 The article didn’t specify where they’d set their sites but I’ve always assumed that it was in Rosemead.